sina-chen/predictors_of_polling_errors/README.md

 This readme is structured as follows:

-[US President](https://github.com/SinaMaria412/predictors_of_polling_errors#us-president): Code and explanation for presidential elections
+- [US President](https://github.com/SinaMaria412/predictors_of_polling_errors#us-president): Code and explanation for presidential elections
+- [US Senate](https://github.com/SinaMaria412/predictors_of_polling_errors#us-senate): Code and explanation for senate elections

 ## US President